AlfreMK/Project-IIC2513-1-group-7/README.md

 # Proyecto IIC2513 - Grupo 7

-Web Project for the course "IIC2513 - Tecnologías y Aplicaciones Web" for the Pontificia Universidad Católica de Chile.
+Frontend of the Web Project for the course "IIC2513 - Tecnologías y Aplicaciones Web" for the Pontificia Universidad Católica de Chile.

+You can access the website [here](https://alfremk.github.io/Proyect-IIC2513-1-group-7).

 ## Members